-The SRCTC intends to maintain a drug-free workplace
+The Southeast Region Career and Technology Center intends to maintain a drug free workplace.

-The unlawful manufacture, distribution, dispensing, possession or use of a controlled substance is prohibited in any building belonging to or used by the Southeast Region Career and Technology Center or on the grounds of any such building or on any property or in any vehicle belonging to the Southeast Region Career and Technology Center or at any school-related activity.
+The unlawful manufacture, distribution, dispensing, possession or use of a controlled substance is prohibited in any building belonging to or used by the Southeast Region Career and Technology Center or on the ground of any such building or on any property or in any vehicle belonging to the Southeast Region Career and Technology Center or at any school related activity.